The Dancing Girl (short story): Aizawa Kenkichi

-Aizawa Kenkichi is Toyotarō’s friend from Japan.
+Aizawa Kenkichi is Toyotarō's friend from Japan.
 He is employed as the private secretary to Count Amakata of Tokyo.
-He uses this connection, and others, to help restore Toyotarō’s standing.
+He uses this connection, and others, to help restore Toyotarō's standing.

 While in Japan, Kenkichi read about Toyotarō losing his job in a newspaper, and persuaded the editor of a Berlin newspaper to employ Toyotarō.
 The two reconnected, and Kenkichi facilitates contact between Toyotarō and the Count.

 Kenkichi encourages Toyotarō to end his relationship with Elise.
 He tells Toyotarō that Elise is beneath his station, a limitation to the success of his career, and a stain on his reputation.
-To increase the Count’s faith in Toyotarō, Kenkichi goes behind Toyotarō’s back and informs the Count that Toyotarō is planning on abandoning Elise.
+To increase the Count's faith in Toyotarō, Kenkichi goes behind Toyotarō's back and informs the Count that Toyotarō is planning on abandoning Elise.
 Kenkichi does, however, provide financial support for Elise and her family while Toyotarō is recovering from his illness.

-The final line of the story is Toyotarō’s reflection upon their relationship: “Friends like Aizawa Kenkichi are rare indeed, and yet to this very day remains a part of me that curses him.”
+The final line of the story is Toyotarō's reflection upon their relationship: "Friends like Aizawa Kenkichi are rare indeed, and yet to this very day there remains a part of me that curses him."

 Count Amakata

 The count is first introduced after Toyotarō finds out Elise has fallen ill.
-He wants Toyotarō’s skills and represents the career path for Toyotarō.
+He wants Toyotarō's skills and represents the career path for Toyotarō.
 He is a very influential politician to the point when he asks for Toyotarō, he immediately leaves for the interview.
-One connection that has been made is between Count Amakata and real life Yamagata Aritomo.
-When Toyotarō meets the count in the Winter of 1888, Yamagata was also traveling abroad.
+One connection that has been made is between Count Amakata and real-life Yamagata Aritomo.
+When Toyotarō meets the count in the winter of 1888, Yamagata was also traveling abroad.